jpmhouston/TotalObserver/README.md

 [o4 remove];
 ```

 When you've provided an observer object, that object is passed back as the first parameter to your block.
-You can use this to avoid having to make your own weak pointer, especially if you specialize the type of that first parameter in your block definition to the correct type.
+You can use this to avoid having to make your own weak self pointer.
+You specialize the type of that parameter in your block definition to the expected type and avoid unnecessary casting.

 ```objective-c
 [self to_observeForChanges:object toKeyPath:@"name" withBlock:^(ViewController *obj, TOKVOObservation *obs) {